theturtle27/GoogleAlerts/README.md

 # GoogleAlerts
- Simple Script for gathering information from google alerts and storing into html
+ Simple Script for gathering information from google alerts and storing into excel